 Put in your zip code to see what the latest risk is for COVID and Flu.
 Site by Kinsa HealthWeather uses Johns Hopkins data and other modeling.
 Easy to use.
 Updated nightly.

 CDC ensemble model forecast of Covid-19 deaths.
-It examines up to 40 national forecasts and models each week and makes a range forecast of deaths.
+It examines up to 40 national forecasts and models each week and makes a range forecast of deaths for the next 4 weeks.
 State-specific forecasts are also available at this site.
-Details are provided on the models.
+Hospitalization forecasts and case forecasts are also available Details are provided on the models.
 Some models provide forecasts of new deaths only.
 The forecasts make different assumptions about social distancing measures.
-Presumably, and hopefully, vaccination rates are also incorporated into the models.
-However, these parameters were not specifically mentioned in the August 23 ensemble forecast.
+It is not clear whether vaccination rates are also incorporated into the models.
+By May 28, 2022, the US is predicted to exceed the 1 million mark in deaths.
+It is estimated to rise as high as 1,007,000.
 CDC stands for the US Centers for Disease Control and Prevention.

 Estimates are prepared by the Institute for Health Metrics and Evaluation (IHME), part of UW.
-The prediction model has evolved over the past year.
-Vaccination rate assumptions have now been incorporated into the model.
-Estimated and confirmed infections, mask-wearing assumptions, cell phone mobility data, and easing of restrictions have all been built into the model.
+The prediction model has evolved over the past 2 years.
+Boosters and vaccination rate assumptions have been incorporated into the model.
+Estimated and confirmed infections, mask-wearing assumptions, cell phone mobility data, and easing of restrictions have also been built into the model.
 The COVID-19 projection model is still subject to change.
 International estimates are also included in this interactive modeling tool.
 Deaths per 100,000 population aid in making comparisons among countries.